cecicatg/StudioGhibliAPI/README.md

 ## Description
 This API was developed with the intention to obtain summarized and specific data about the films, characters, worlds, species and vehicles that can be enjoyed in the different films that Studio Ghibli gives us, in order to easily obtain information about what we want to know.
-The API takes information from: https://ghibliapi.herokuapp.com/
+The API takes data from: https://ghibliapi.herokuapp.com/

 ## Instalation
 >Prerequisites: